 Computing and Information Technology Values and Policies: Values and Policies

 Every individual using computing and information technology resources is responsible for appropriate use.
 When a specific resource is assigned to a particular individual, that person is responsible for its proper use.
 For example, the person to whom a microcomputer workstation is assigned is responsible for the appropriate use of that workstation.
-When a user ID and password are issued to an individual, that person is responsible for all activities associated with that user ID.
+When a username and password are issued to an individual, that person is responsible for all activities associated with that username.
 The burden of proper password security is on the person to whom the password is assigned.

 Freedom of Expression